uthircloudnative/azure-notes/README.md

     - A Management Group is root level heirarchy.
 Under a Management Group multiple Subscriptions will be grouped.
     - We can create Azure Role based Access control (Azure RBAC) which can be applied to entire Management group.

+# Azure architecture and services

+### Azure Virtual Machines

+   - VM's are physical servers which is hosted or provisioned on the cloud.
+   - Its fundamental building block of an infrastructure where applications will be run.
+   - In cloud terms VM's fall under IaaS category where user of VM have more control and responsibility over it.
+   - User's of VM needs to take care of update and patching of OS and other tools installed in the VM's.
+   - These VM's can be provisioned quickly using image templates where each templates will have predefined configs.
+     Similarly we can create custom configuration image templates as per our requirements.
+   - It provides an option of virtualized physical infrstructure which is hosted on the cloud.
+   - User only need to pay as long as VM is running or in use.

+### Azure VM Scale Sets (Grouping of identical VM's to achieve Scale on demand)

+  - In Azure Scale sets are grouping of identical VMs together with load balancer.
+  - This type of grouping makes it easy to scale in or scale out number of VM's required based on the need and load among the VM's will be managed effectively and efficently.
+  - By grouping like this its easy to monitor the utilization of each set of VM's based on different factors.

+### Azure VM Availability Sets (Deals with Availability of physical infra)

+  - Availability Sets make sure availability of physical infrastructure by grouping VMs.
+  - It's ensures VMs stagger update and have high availability of VMs during any power and network connectivity issues.
+  - AZ have two type of Availability Sets.

+       - Update domain
+       - Fault domain

+  #### Update domain

+    - This groups VM's in a way it can be rebooted at the same time.
+This helps when one group update is inprogress other group will be online to make sure no disruption.
+    - An update domain group of VMs given 30 mins to complete the update then next group update will be started.

+#### Fault domain

+    - In this type VMs are grouped and make sure each group will have different power and network conncectivity.
+    - Each fault domain VM's will be hosted on different network and has it's own power.
+    - By default in this grouping VMs will be grouped under 3 different fault domains.

+#### VM Resources

+   - VM's are provisioned based on following 3 resource allocation.

+     - Size (purpose, number of processor cores, and amount of RAM)
+     - Storage disks (hard disk drives,solid state drives etc)
+     - Networking (virtual network, public IP address and port configuration)

+### Azure Virtual Desktop (A local desktop on the cloud)

+    - It's cloud hosted Windows it can be accessed any location through browser.
+    - With this we can move our local Windows provisioning for application development of any purpose to the cloud.
+    - Provisoning of Windows systems will be done in minitues.
+    - It will enhance security as these cloud hosted machines are already integrated with other AZ services like AZ Active Directory (AZ AD) and AZ Role based Access (RBAC).
+    - With this kind of integration we can easily control who can access what type of resources.
+    - Also in same single VM we can enable multiple users to access different Desktops.
+    - This will reduce need to have Desktop Virtualization support team in house.
+    - Also provisioned Desktops are billed on the usage basis only.